rohannsinghal/Stock-Market-Prediction-Model/README.md

 # Stock-Market-Prediction-Model

 ## 📈 Project Overview
+This project was developed as part of the *IIT Kanpur Hackathon - Tech Kriti 2025*.
-This project focuses on predicting the *Close* price of multiple stocks for the years 2023-2024 using historical stock market data from 2018-2022.
+The aim was to predict the future closing prices of stocks using deep learning techniques, specifically LSTM models, based on historical stock market data.
 The dataset provided included the following parameters for each stock:
 - Open
 - High
 - Low